The Block, Baltimore: Decline

-Sex Work after Brothels
+Sex work after brothels

 Federal prohibition was repealed in 1933, and shortly after, the Block was filled with strip bars that were occupied by many sex workers.
 The American Social Hygiene Association conducted two investigations, the first in 1942 and the second in 1951.
 The 1942, investigation found that bars on the Block illegally promoted sex work.
 In 1951, the investigation found that there were 21 night clubs on the Block in which sex workers worked.
 In 1955, night clubs that allowed sex work would be shut down, in compliance with City Judge Reuben Oppenheimer's ruling.
 An investigation in 1961 that involved undercover police showed that sex could still be purchased in most drinking establishments around Baltimore.
 Lastly, in 2003, a study done by Eden Savino found that Baltimore is known for its sex industry and sex work is still largely tolerated on the Block.
 The geography of the Block is also something to note.
 Baltimore's police station is across the street from the Block, indicating the tolerance of the sex industry in this part of Baltimore.

-Maryland Laws Regarding Sex Work
+Maryland laws regarding sex work

 In Maryland's Statutes Criminal Law Title 11, the term "prostitution" is used to define sex work.
 Prostitution is illegal in the state of Maryland, and it is defined as the "performance of a sexual act, sexual contact, or vaginal intercourse for hire".
 The act of prostitution is a misdemeanor and is subject to up to a year in prison, a fine of up to $500, or both.
 It is also illegal to run a house of prostitutes, and anyone convicted of doing so is guilty of a misdemeanor and is also subject to up to a year in prison, a fine of up to $500, or both.
 Lastly, receiving money from prostitutes is illegal as well, such as being a pimp, and anyone convicted to doing so is guilty of a misdemeanor and is subject to up to 10 years in prison, a fine of up to $10,000, or both.

 Although the penalties for sex work may seem small in comparison to other crimes, having these specific penalties on one's record are typically extremely harmful.
 It is a permanent criminal record that can cause someone to lose their job or have difficulties securing houses or a spot at a university or graduate school.
 These consequences often make it difficult for sex workers to get jobs outside the sex industry.